Andrewyx/LaTenT/README.md

 - As a **user**, I want to be able to see all the commands I have saved so far in my journal.
 - As a **user**, I want to be able to render saved LaTex notation when I am looking through my collection.
 - As a **user**, I want to be able to search for specific commands through keywords to see their details.
+- As a **user**, I want to be able to choose to save my current collection and its commands.
+- As a **user**, I want to be notified and choose to load a pre-existing collection of commands.